MetabolicEngineeringGroupCBMA/old_site/_protocols/trafo_frozen_yeast.md

 ### Method

-1. Spin down 100ul frozen competent cells from the –80C freezer 30 s at ~14,000 rpm or max speed of the microcentrifuge.
-Use one tube per transformation.
+1. Spin down 100ul frozen competent cells from the –80°C freezer 30 s at ~14,000 rpm or max speed of the microcentrifuge.
+Use one tube per transformation reaction.

 2. Remove supernatant with a pipette and add the following in order.
 * 240ul  50% PEG
 * 36ul 1M LiAc
 * 50ul ssDNA
 * 34ul DNA + water

+The PEG, LiAc and ssDNA can be combined to save time if you have many transformations to do.

 Total volume should be 360 uL, It is usually enough to add 1 µL plasmid DNA and 33 µL of water for a normal circular plasmid DNA prepared using a miniprep kit.
 If you have many similar transformations, A master mix can be made, by leaving out your